 By the way, on this issue, I've gotten a lot of replies to the live streaming.

-And look, I don't do I don't do like live streaming video games.
+And look, I don't do, I don't do like live streaming video games.

-So the first couple times I did it, I think I was probably really bad as far as how live streamers that live stream video games do.
+So the first couple of times I did it, I think I was probably really bad as far as how live streamers that live stream video games do.

-But the good news is uh people were requesting that I play Fortnite and Rocket League on Switch.
+But the good news is people were requesting that I play Fortnite and Rocket League on Switch.

 I'll probably need somebody to help me in that deal.

-But uh, I think I'll be able to do the live stream and we can team up and play Fortnite or Rocket League.
+But I think I'll be able to do the live stream and we can team up and play Fortnite or Rocket League.

 I don't know why you would want to play with me.